OMERNAJ-hub/Vortex-Fiber-Engine/.github/SECURITY.md

 | < 1.12.6  | :x:                |

 <a name="reporting"></a>
-## Reporting security problems to Fiber
+## Reporting security problems to Vortex

 **DO NOT CREATE AN ISSUE** to report a security problem.
-Instead, please send us an e-mail at `team@gofiber.io` or join our discord server via [this invite link](https://gofiber.io/discord) and send a private message to Fenny or any of the maintainers.
+Instead, please send us an e-mail at `team@goVortex.io` or join our discord server via [this invite link](https://goVortex.io/discord) and send a private message to Fenny or any of the maintainers.

 <a name="contact"></a>